Skip to main content

 How do I deal with insurance adjusters after my El Cajon accident?

 After an accident in El Cajon, be cautious when dealing with insurance adjusters: 1) Don't give recorded statements without attorney advice, 2) Don't accept quick settlement offers, 3) Don't sign any releases, 4) Don't discuss fault or apologize, 5) Document everything in writing, 6) Consult with a El Cajon personal injury attorney first.
+If the facts involve fault and documentation, SR-67, or treatment near Sharp Grossmont Hospital, organize the record source before turning the answer into a settlement expectation.
+The next record to protect may be the camera-retention request; match it with the adjuster-pressure log before the claim story hardens.

 What if the insurance company denies my claim in El Cajon?

 If your insurance claim is denied in El Cajon, you have options: 1) Request a detailed explanation in writing, 2) Review your policy for appeal procedures, 3) Gather additional evidence to support your claim, 4) File a complaint with the California Department of Insurance, 5) Consult with a El Cajon attorney about filing a bad faith lawsuit.
+A El Cajon reader should connect this answer to the incident location, first treatment date, and any insurance communication that could narrow the claim too early.
+The next record to protect may be the security desk entry; match it with the intake-readiness summary before the claim story hardens.

 What is California's minimum auto insurance requirement for El Cajon drivers?